rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

 ### Infrastructure as a service

-Infrastructure as a service (IaaS) is a way of delivering cloud computing infrastructure—servers, storage, network, and operating systems—as an on-demand service.
+Infrastructure as a service (IaaS) provides a way of delivering cloud computing infrastructure—servers, storage, network, and operating systems—as an on-demand service.
 Rather than purchasing servers, software, data-center space, or network equipment, clients instead buy those resources as a fully outsourced on-demand service.

 Generally, IaaS can be obtained as public or private infrastructure, or a combination of the two.

 - _Public cloud_ is considered infrastructure that consists of shared resources, deployed on a _self-service_ basis over the Internet.
 - _Private cloud_ is infrastructure that emulates some of the cloud computing features, like virtualization, but does so on a private network.
-- Some hosting providers offer a combination of traditional dedicated hosting alongside public cloud networks, private cloud networks, or both.
-This combination approach is generally called _hybrid cloud_.
+- Some hosting providers offer a _hybrid cloud_ - a combination of traditional dedicated hosting alongside public cloud networks, private cloud networks, or both.

 #### Characteristics of IaaS

-Following are some core characteristics that describe IaaS:
+The following core characteristics describe IaaS:

 - Resources distributed as a service
 - Allows for dynamic scaling